CLI Configuration

 The config export command generates a token that stores a server configuration.
 The config import command uses this token to import the configuration and save it to JFrog CLI's configuration storage.

-The token is printed to stdout only.
-When capturing it in a shell script, suppress stderr separately to avoid corrupting the token.
+The token is printed to standard output only.
+When you capture it in a shell script, suppress standard error separately so you do not corrupt the token.
 Pass the token as a positional argument to

-jf config importin the same shell session:# Correct: capture stdout only, suppress stderr TOKEN=$(jf config export <server-id> 2>/dev/null) # Import on another machine or in the same session jf config import "$TOKEN"
+jf config importin the same shell session.# Capture standard output only, suppress standard error TOKEN=$(jf config export <server-id> 2>/dev/null) # Import on another machine or in the same session jf config import "$TOKEN"

 Warning